yh-ng/tp/docs/team/muhammadhozefa.md

         Format:
             find <keyword>
-             <keywordr> refers to the word to be matched with the tasks description.
+             <keyword> refers to the word to be matched with the tasks description.
 8. Clearing all data from system: `clear`
 This command allow students to wipe off all their data.